copp1723/laneMC/replit.md

 Lane MCP is an AI-powered Google Ads automation platform designed for agencies to streamline campaign management, optimization, and reporting.
 The application provides an end-to-end workflow from goal capture through AI chat to campaign execution and performance monitoring.
 Built as a modern web application, it features a React frontend with a Node.js/Express backend, integrated with Google Ads API and OpenRouter for AI capabilities.

 **Current Status:** 🎉 **ENTERPRISE-READY PLATFORM COMPLETED** - Complete Google Ads automation platform with OAuth authentication working successfully.
-All 3 priority systems operational with contextual campaign generation and streamlined account settings.
-Features: (1) Smart Budget Pacing with ±5% accuracy, (2) Intelligent Issue Detection with A-F health scoring, (3) Natural Language to Campaigns with industry-specific context and professional brief generation, (4) Simplified Account Settings interface with 4 consolidated tabs (Google Ads, Profile, Preferences, Help & Support) replacing overwhelming 11-tab structure.
+All 3 priority systems operational with contextual campaign generation and streamlined navigation.
+Features: (1) Smart Budget Pacing with ±5% accuracy, (2) Intelligent Issue Detection with A-F health scoring, (3) Natural Language to Campaigns with industry-specific context and professional brief generation, (4) Simplified sidebar navigation with 4 core features (AI Chat, Smart Budget Pacing, Issue Detection, Campaign Generator) replacing overwhelming 11-item menu structure.
 Platform ready for deployment with live Google Ads API integration.

 ## User Preferences